 The acid elution test or Kleihauer-Betke test is a semi-quantitative blood test for the detection of fetal hemoglobin (also: hemoglobin F, HbF) in blood smears by acid elution.
 Fetal haemoglobin estimates are made to determine possible bleeding in the newborn infant, in particular to avoid Rh incompatibility.
 The haemoglobin F-test is also used in adults as an aid in the diagnosis of certain forms of anaemia.

-The Kleihauer test HemaFetal is based on the fact that haemoglobin F (HbF) is resistant to acid elution, whereas haemoglobin A (HbA) is not acid resistant.
+The Hemafix® -acid-elution-test or Kleihauer-Betke-test is based on the fact that haemoglobin F (HbF) is resistant to acid elution, whereas haemoglobin A (HbA) is not acid resistant.
 When a fixed blood smear is dipped in acid buffer, the adult erythrocytes lose the haemoglobin A in the buffer and only retain their stroma while the foetal erythrocytes remain intact.
 Therefore the fetal erythrocytes after HemaFetal staining appear pink-red or pink, while the maternal erythrocytes appear as colorless “ghosts”.
 The percentage of fetal red blood cells in maternal blood is used to calculate the volume of fetomaternal bleeding.

-The HemaFetal staining kit is a ready-to-use and standardized staining solution which provides a reproducible and constant staining quality.
+The Hemafix® -staining solutions are ready-to-use and standardized.
+They provide a reproducible and constant staining quality.
 Filtration is not necessary.
 Sedimentation of undissolved colour particles does not take place.
-A standardized performance of the Kleihauer-Betke test with low time and cost expenditure can be achieved by using the Hemomat automatic stainer.
+A standardized performance of the Kleihauer-Betke test with low time and cost expenditure can be achieved by using an automatic stainer.